av9ash/reinforcement/README.md

 	<li>To run move_tbot3.py, execute <b>rosrun planning move_tbot3.py</b></li>
 </ul>

-The set of actions contains total 10 actions.
-This 10 actions include 5 careful actions and 5 normal actions.
-The only difference between careful and normal actions is careful actions have higher probability to be successfull with higher cost.
-This actions include,
+The set of actions contains 10 actions.
+These 10 actions include 5 careful actions and 5 normal actions.
+The only difference between careful and normal actions is that careful actions have a higher probability of being successful and have a higher cost.
+These actions include,
 <ul>
-  <li>careful/normal MoveF: If successfull, moves turtlebot3 forward, otherwise turtlebot3 stays still </li>
+  <li>careful|normal MoveF: If successful, moves turtlebot3 forward, otherwise turtlebot3 stays still </li>
-  <li>careful/normal TurnCW: If successfull, rotates turtlebot3 in clockwise direction by 90 degree, otherwise, turtlebot3 rotaes in the opposite direction by 90 degrees. </li>
+  <li>careful|normal TurnCW: If successful, rotates turtlebot3 in clockwise direction by 90 degree, otherwise, turtlebot3 rotaes in the opposite direction by 90 degrees. </li>
-  <li>careful/normall TurnCCW: If successfull, rotates turtlebot3 in counter-clockwise direction by 90 degree, otherwise, turtlebot3 rotaes in the opposite direction by 90 degrees. </li>
+  <li>careful|normal TurnCCW: If successful, rotates turtlebot3 in counter-clockwise direction by 90 degree, otherwise, turtlebot3 rotaes in the opposite direction by 90 degrees. </li>
-  <li>careful/normal pick book_i: If successful, picks the book_i, otherwise no effect. </li>
+  <li>careful|normal pick book_i: If successful, picks the book_i, otherwise no effect. </li>
-  <li>careful/normal place book_i bin_k : If successful, places book_i in bin_k </li>
+  <li>careful|normal place book_i bin_k : If successful, places book_i in bin_k </li>
 </ul>

 Once you put a book in a bin, there is no way to take that book out.
 When all the books are placed in to some bins, the terminal state is reached.
-You should not perform any action after terminal state is reached.
+Taking actions in terminal states have no effect on the state and no reward is obtained.

 The provided problem API (problem.py) contains following actions.
 <ul>